microsoft/pxt-calliope/docs/device/data-analysis/writing.md

 serial.writeNumber(3)
 ```

 The numbers don't show up as single values because they appear in the output as a string: `"123"`.
 Also, the string doesn't form a complete line so it doesn't show up in the console window either.
-You could add a blank line to the numbers alreay written.
+You could add a blank line to the numbers already written.
 If you did this, you would have just one value charted which is `123`:

 ```block
 serial.writeNumber(1)